 The gross household income cannot be reduced by any losses.
 If losses are included on line 1, you must add them back here as a positive number.
+Include net operating losses taken on federal Schedule 1, line 8.

-Line 9 - Gross Household Income
+Line 10-Gross Household Income.
 The total amount of income from all household members used to determine your eligibility is called "Gross Household Income."
 Gross household income does not always equal the taxable income that individuals report on their Montana income tax return.
 It also includes income that is normally not taxable.